faircloth-lab/phyluce/docs/installation.rst

     substantially, so please use with caution.
 If you are making changes, edit the copy at ``~/.phyluce.conf``) rather than the default copy.

-The format of the config file as of v1.7 looks like the following:
+The format of the config file as of v1.7 looks similar to the following:

 .. code-block:: bash